bencbartlett/bencbartlett.github.io/_projects/overmind.md

 </div>

-Screeps is a really fascinating game with a tremendous amount of technical depth to it, prompting you to explore sub-problems from fast pathfinding algorithms and matrix convolutions to logisitical routing algorithms.
+Screeps is a really fascinating game with a tremendous amount of technical depth to it, prompting you to explore sub-problems ranging from fast pathfinding algorithms and matrix convolutions to logisitical routing algorithms.
 I wrote a series of very technical [blog posts](/blog/tag/screeps) dicussing a lot of the design decisions behind Overmind.
 You can read them here:

 <div class="table-responsive">
   <table class="table table-sm table-borderless">